-Creating Questioning Cultures Questions are at the core of how we listen, behave, think, and relate--as individuals and organizations.
+Creating Questioning Cultures examines how we listen, behave, think, and relate--as individuals and organizations.
 Virtually everything we think and do is generated by questions.
 Questions push us into new territories.
 The future begins with our thinking, represented by the questions we ask ourselves.
 This session shows participants how to consistently choose the questions that can lead them to success, both personally and professionally.
 The technique, called "question thinking," stimulates innovation, accelerates productivity, and creates more rewarding relationships.

-Leading Organizational Change for Results expands awareness, strengthens skills, and integrates into participants' experience useful concepts and practical tools so that students are more able to initiate and lead a successful change effort for results.
-Participants will: assess change readiness and set the stage for a successful change effort, taking into account the human dimensions of transition; increase understanding of self and others' behavior styles as they relate to change; understand the stages of the change cycle; anticipate and move beyond resistance; examine the role of systems-thinking, mind-body relationship, and state of mind when leading change efforts; and strengthen skills in conducting productive conversation, making agreements, and ensuring accountability.
+Leading Organizational Change for Results expands awareness, strengthens skills, and integrates useful concepts and practical tools to help students initiate and lead a successful change effort for results.
+Participants will: assess change readiness and set the stage for a successful change effort, taking into account the human dimensions of transition; increase understanding of self and others' behavior styles as they relate to change; understand the stages of the change cycle; anticipate and move beyond resistance; examine the role of systems-thinking, mind-body relationship, and state of mind when leading change efforts; and strengthen skills in conducting productive conversation, making agreements, and remaining accountable.